 Place Your Wireless Router or Access Point At A Central Location

 You need to check out the central point of the wireless network you have installed in your home and place the wireless router accordingly.
-If your house consists of two floors and you wish to access the network from any of the floor, you may want to place the router on top of a shelf so that both floors get proper signals.
-Similarly, check out what all rooms will be using the router and place the router in a place from where, each of the room are more or less at an equal distance.
+If your house consists of two floors and you wish to access the network from any of the floors, you may want to place the router on top of a shelf so that both floors get proper signals.
+Similarly, check out what all rooms will be using the router and place the router in a place from where each of the room is more or less at an equal distance.

 Remove Obstructions If Possible

 While you cannot move the house walls, you can move other obstacles to wireless signals.
 These include metal shelves, almirahs, etc. You also need to move away from the router from the external walls, that is, the walls marking the external limits of the house.
 Metal items will obstruct the path of wireless signals as the signals travel in a straight line and do not have the capability to bend at obstructions.
 Placing the signals towards the outer walls will give away most of the signal strength to your neighbors.

 Use A High Gain Antenna

 The default antenna that comes with different router models are omnidirectional.
 This means that they send signals into all the directions.
 In such cases, if your router is placed towards the outer walls, half the signals go outside the home.
 If it is a detachable antenna, replace it with the high gain antenna to improve wireless signal.
 A high gain antenna allows you to focus the signals at the angles you want.